ethereum/EIPs/EIPS/eip-rpc.md

 - A `Data` value MUST be "0x"-prefixed.
 - A `Data` value MUST be expressed using two hex digits per byte.

-##### Adding new RPC methods
+##### Proposing changes

-As proposals for new RPC methods reach "draft" status, such as [`eth_signTypedData`](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md), this proposal will be updated to include them.
-By keeping the method list in this proposal up-to-date, it can serve as the canonical Ethereum RPC specification that developers can rely on.
+New Ethereum RPC methods and changes to existing methods MUST be proposed via the traditional EIP process.
+This allows for community consensus around new method implementations and proposed method modifications.
+RPC method proposals MUST reach "draft" status before being added to this proposal and the official Ethereum RPC specification defined herein.

 ### Methods